 Oracle has released an updated version of its Contact Centre Anywhere application, the spoils of its Telephony@Work acquisition.

-The hosted contact centre now runs entirely on the Oracle technology
+The hosted contact centre now runs entirely on the Oracle technology stack and provides prepackaged integration with Siebel CRM.

 "When Oracle first bought it, my thought was there's got to be a gap in their product line," said Michael DeSalles, strategic analyst at San Antonio-based Frost & Sullivan "But it's a very strong product.
 More than anything else, for service providers it provides real multi-tenancy."